Training for Today's Law Enforcement Officers

 All of our programs are taught by experts with a collective 300 years of law enforcement experience.
 The academy is under the jurisdiction of the Municipal Police Officers’ Education and Training Commission (MPOETC), headquartered in Hershey, Pennsylvania.
 The commission is empowered to implement the statutory requirements of the various police training acts.

-The college offers both a full-time and a part-time police academy each year.
+The college offers a summer full-time academy .
 The full-time academy classes involve 40 hours per week.
+The part-time academy is between 20 and 24 hours per week.

 A broad spectrum of information is presented to satisfy the educational needs of the basic patrol officer.
 The eighteen areas of study, as mandated by the commission, include: